AlanCanoDigitalHouse/DesafioSpringWave9/1_desafio2/README.md

 3. [Apis](#apis)
 ## General Info
 ***
-Test challenge for Mercado Libre's ITBootcamp
+Testing challenge for Mercado Libre's ITBootcamp
 ## Data
 ***
 In the json file ```price.jsons``` are the preloaded districts.